dotnet/project-system/docs/repo/property-pages/property-specification.md

 By default, these configuration commands are enabled if the Property fulfills certain requirements.
 However, you may explicitly disable one or more by setting any of the following Property editor metadata to false:

-- `SingleValueConfigurationCommandEnabled` - disables the ability to collapse property values across configurations
+- `SingleValueConfigurationCommandEnabled` &mdash; disables the ability to collapse property values across configurations
-- `DimensionConfigurationCommandEnabled` - disables the ability to set any dimensions
+- `DimensionConfigurationCommandEnabled` &mdash; disables the ability to set any dimensions
-- `ResetPropertyValueCommandEnabled` - disables the ability to reset property value
+- `ResetPropertyValueCommandEnabled` &mdash; disables the ability to reset property value

 An example of this is shown below: